-For those interested in high voltage phenomena, this device will prove to be an impressive performer.
+For those interested in high voltage phenomena, this device is for you.

 This month's tutorial covers capacitors and inductors.

 Learn the fundamentals of renewable Energy with this new educational series.
 This month: Solar Energy.

 Time for another cool clock design using Nixie tubes.

 Run your own game shows at home with this fun build.

 by Jeff Eckert

 Topics covered include lasers with curves, the smallest DC/DC concerter, quantum error suppression, plus other info you won't want to miss.